 - This medicine may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.

 - If you are 65 or older, use Thorazine (chlorpromazine injection) with care.
 You could have more side effects.

-- Taking Thorazine (chlorpromazine injection) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Thorazine (chlorpromazine injection) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Thorazine) best taken?

 Use Thorazine (chlorpromazine injection) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle or vein.

 What do I do if I miss a dose?